Science in The Pub

 Date and time: 20th March 6.00pm

-Speakers: Professors Andy Russell and Alastair Wilson
+Speakers: Professor Andy Russell and Professor Alastair Wilson

 In a tag-team duo, animal behaviour aficionados Professors Andy Russell and Alastair Wilson will explore how animals are able to adapt in an ever-changing world.
 From nature to nurture, mothers to mutations, join us to discover the influences which govern who we are.